iManagement

 • Calm intervention, without vibrations

-• Remove the roof and inner cover
+• Remove the roof and crown board

 ⏱️ Target duration: 10 to 15 minutes maximum.